Article 1 – Object

-Traducta International takes all possible steps to deliver on the date indicated in the quotation.
+Traducta International takes all possible steps to meet the deadline specified in the offer.

-In the latter case, may not be regarded as late delivery any delay due to a case of force majeure, such as any unforeseeable event (fire, strike…) or fortuitous event due to an operational, technical or administrative difficulty (electronic mail, etc…).
+In any case, may not be regarded as late delivery any delay for reasons connected with a case of force majeure, such as any unforeseeable event (fire, strike, etc.) or fortuitous event due to an operational, technical or administrative difficulty (electronic mail, etc.).

-On no account may a delay justify the cancellation of the order or give rise to damages, whatever the cause, duration or prejudice incurred by the client company.
+On no account may a delay justify the cancellation of the order or give rise to damages, whatever the cause, duration or damage incurred by the client company.

 Article 5 – Liability